Disentangling tensor product structures: Introduction

 \textit{A priori}, there exists an infinity of mathematically admissible TPSs, most of which clearly do not correspond to the one we routinely use in quantum physics, nor to the decomposition of the world we perceive.
 So which one is ours? \cite{stoica2023prince, stoica2025makes} A general aim in quantum mereology is to be able to select intrinsically or dynamically a preferred TPS given a Hamiltonian plus possible additional requirements.

 A variety of ideas have been proposed to single out a TPS, in other words to characterize the decomposition into subsystems that we actually perceive.
-These include: decoherence-induced decompositions and approximate pointer states \cite{carroll2021quantum, adil2024search}, locality of the Hamiltonian (although the result of the main reference supporting this approach \cite{cotler2019locality} has been shown to be incorrect \cite{stoica20213d, stoica2023no, stoica2024does}), analytic properties of the Hamiltonian's spectrum \cite{loizeau2025quantum}, minimal scambling \cite{zanardi2024operational}, maximal integration \cite{tegmark2015consciousness}, single measurement outcomes \cite{franzmann2024or}.
+These include: decoherence-induced decompositions and approximate pointer states \cite{carroll2021quantum, adil2024search}, locality of the Hamiltonian (although the result of the main reference supporting this approach \cite{cotler2019locality} has been widely misinterpreted as a result on the strict uniqueness of the TPS given a Hamiltonian plus some locality condition, but such a claim can not hold \cite{stoica20213d, stoica2023no, stoica2024does}; in fact, \cite{cotler2019locality} shows unicity up to a global unitary equivalence relation; see \cite{soulas2025on} for a thorough investigation of this topic), analytic properties of the Hamiltonian's spectrum \cite{loizeau2025quantum}, minimal scambling \cite{zanardi2024operational}, maximal integration \cite{tegmark2015consciousness}, single measurement outcomes \cite{franzmann2024or}.

 Other important recent works include the observation that typical Hamiltonians can generally be well-approximated by $2$-local Hamiltonians in some TPS \cite{loizeau2023unveiling}, and the geometric study of the behaviour of a TPS under unitary evolution presented in \cite{andreadakis2025tensor}.
 The latter is based on Zanardi \textit{et al.}'s theorem \cite{zanardi2004quantum}, stating that a choice of TPS is isomorphic to a choice of commuting subalgebras generating $\mathcal{L}(\mathcal{H})$.
 Finally, the notion of subsystem locality has also been investigated from a quantum reference frame (QRF) framework, hinting at a frame-dependent notion of subsystems \cite{ali2022quantum}.